alish1999/Office-Management-System/README.md

 - Admin can view the total amount of salary paid in each month with specific filters.

--Work-shift Management System:
+**Work-shift Management System:**

-Add new workshifts,Change existing workshift timings,Change an employees workshift.
+- Add new workshifts,Change existing workshift timings,Change an employees workshift.
-Admin can view and manage balance in workshifts by viewing count in each shift.
+- Admin can view and manage balance in workshifts by viewing count in each shift.

--Technology Used: Visual Studio, ASP.NET, C#, CSS and MySQL.
+**Technologies used:**
+- Visual Studio
+- ASP.NET
+- C#
+- CSS
+- MySQL.